xylusthemes/wp-event-aggregator/README.txt

 **Installation (Pro)**

-1. Remove basic version of this plugin if you have installed.
-2. Download the “WP Event Aggregator Pro” plugin from your profile on [https://xylusthemes.com/](https://xylusthemes.com/).
+1. Download the “WP Event Aggregator Pro” plugin from your profile on [https://xylusthemes.com/](https://xylusthemes.com/).
+(Please note that Pro is add-on plugin for this free plugin, so it requires this free plugin installed)
-3. Log in and navigate to Plugins & Add New.
+2. Log in and navigate to Plugins & Add New.
-4. Click on Upload plugin button and upload “WP Event Aggregator Pro” zip file and click on install now button.
+3. Click on Upload plugin button and upload “WP Event Aggregator Pro” zip file and click on install now button.
-5. Locate “WP Event Aggregator Pro” in the list and click the “Activate” link.
+4. Locate “WP Event Aggregator Pro” in the list and click the “Activate” link.

 [More Information](http://docs.xylusthemes.com/docs/wp-event-aggregator/plugin-installation-pro/)

 == Screenshots ==